LGBTQ rights in the United States: History of U.S. Supreme Court decisions on LGBTQ rights

 On June 26, 2015, the Supreme Court ruled in Obergefell v.
 Hodges that same-sex marriage cannot be prohibited by a state.
 Consequently, same-sex marriages are licensed and recognized as valid and enforced in all states and areas subject to the jurisdiction of the U.S. Constitution.

 On June 15, 2020, the Supreme Court of the United States ruled that the protections provided by Title VII of the Civil Rights Act of 1964 are also extended to LGBTQ individuals, thereby making it illegal for workplaces with 15 or more employees to discriminate on the basis of sexuality or gender identity.
 The three consolidated cases were Altitude Express, Inc. v.
 Zarda; Bostock v.
 Clayton County; and R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission.
 USA Today afterwards stated that in addition to LGBTQ employment discrimination, "The court's ruling is likely to have a sweeping impact on federal civil rights laws barring sex discrimination in education, health care, housing and financial credit."

 On June 30, 2023, the Supreme Court ruled by a 6–3 vote in 303 Creative LLC v.
 Elenis that businesses can refuse to create works that recognize same-sex marriage if it goes against their values, on the basis of the First Amendment's protection of free speech.

+On March 31, 2026, the Supreme Court ruled in Chiles v.
+Salazar, by an 8–1 vote, that the First Amendment prohibits states from using their licensing authority to restrict the topics therapists may discuss with clients, striking down Colorado's ban on conversion therapy for minors.

+On June 30, 2026, the Supreme Court ruled in the consolidated cases Little v.
+Hecox and West Virginia v.
+B. P. J., holding that the Idaho and West Virginia laws barring transgender girls and women from playing on female school athletic teams do not violate the Equal Protection Clause or Title IX.